KanzariAmine/Contact-Form-vanilla-javascript/README.md

 # Contact Form

->This is a responsive contact form to send Email and save data in FIREBASE Data Base.
+>This is an alternative of React Firebse Contact Form.

 # Technology Used: